INDUSTRIAL TIMER counts up or down and alarms. Large display, stack light, and power relay output.

 - Large digital display with 30 mm digits.

-Easy installation, just mount it in place and plug it in.
+At home in all sorts of factory settings, this industrial timer features easy installation, just mount it and plug it in.
 The front button starts and stops the timing cycle.
 The time is set easily with the intuitive pushbutton switches located.

 The time counts down from preset time. (or counts up if starting from zero) The green stack light LED illuminates while timing.
 At the end of the time cycle, the alarm sounds and the red LED illuminates.
 For the three-light model T6-3, the amber light can be set to comes on before the end of the cycle as an early warning.